NRR-Core: Non-Resolution Reasoning as a Computational Framework for Contextual Identity and Ambiguity Preservation: Introduction

+Autoregressive systems must realize an output, but output selection does not by itself establish that alternative interpretations have been erased from the internal state.
+We therefore use \emph{collapse} operationally for the tested state or behavior, not as a universal mechanistic diagnosis.
+Standard embedding layers and contextual encoders provide different forms of representation \cite{peters2018deep}; softmax attention normalizes weights competitively \cite{vaswani2017attention}; generation objectives optimize realized sequences; and decoding strategies can introduce output diversity \cite{holtzman2020curious, li2023contrastive}.
+None of these properties alone proves semantic erasure.

-Yet human cognition operates differently.
-Humans routinely maintain multiple interpretations simultaneously, suspend judgment when context is insufficient, and navigate contradictions without forcing resolution.
-This discrepancy suggests that AI's struggles with ambiguity, paradox, creativity, and nuanced reasoning stem not from insufficient data or model scale, but from \textbf{architectural assumptions about how meaning should be processed}.
+These observations motivate ambiguity retention as a design target rather than a default error condition.
+They suggest that some failures around ambiguity, paradox, creativity, and nuanced reasoning may stem not only from data or scale limits, but also from \textbf{architectural assumptions about how meaning should be processed}.

+Efficient attention, mixture-of-experts, probabilistic programming, and neurosymbolic systems provide other forms of parallelism or uncertainty representation \cite{child2019generating,dao2022flashattention,shazeer2017outrageously,goodman2008church,garcez2020neural}.
+NRR's specific design objective is to make the retention of multiple context-indexed interpretations and the transition to commitment explicit and inspectable; comparative advantages over those alternatives remain to be tested.